A brief history of Cheltenham Rugby Football Club (1889 – current)

 1909 – Cheltenham first encounter with the famous Barbarians.
 This acted as the forerunner to the visitors tour to Wales until 1914.

 1910 – The Town produced its first International player when L W Hayward played in the centre for England against Ireland at the new Twickenham headquarters.

 1930 – Completion of Cheltenham best ever season.
 Unbeaten in their 24 consecutive home matches and undefeated by any English side (Played 35, Won 30, Drew 2, Lost 3).

 1960 – Cheltenhams phenomenal service to youth rugby begins with the formation of the Colts XV.

-1974 – he Town becomes one of the first Clubs in the country toform a Mini & Junior section, which still flourishes today.
+1974 – The Town becomes one of the first Clubs in the country to form a Mini and Junior section, which still flourishes today.

 1981 – In september, Cheltenham moved to a brand new sports complex at the Prince of Wales Stadium, where they played the world famous Harlequins to celebrate the occasion.

 1990 – The Club formed a Ladies XV which today plays in the National Leagues.
 This brought the number of Club teams to a staggering count of 18 sides.